 Please submit to one category only, and the most specific category possible.
-For example, if your film is submitted as an Indiana Spotlight Narrative or Heartland Horror it will also be eligible for consideration for the overall Narrative prize, Indiana Documentaries will also still be considered for overall Documentary, etc.
+For example, if your film is submitted as an Indiana Spotlight Narrative or Horror it will also be eligible for consideration for the overall Narrative prize, Indiana Documentaries will also still be considered for overall Documentary, etc.

 What if my contact information or anything else about my submission changes?

 Please update your submission accordingly in FilmFreeway.
 For further info/instructions, click here.

 Do you accept student films?

 We accept student (university and conservatory level) films in all categories and provide discounted submission fees to students, listed in FilmFreeway.

 Indy Shorts has a High School Film Competition for high school-level films (students aged 14-19).
 You must have completed the film before entering your first year of university in order to be eligible.